Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 # Conducting QUIC Throughput Tests {#conducting}
 The methodology for QUIC Throughput testing follows the same considerations as described in {{RFC6349}}.
-In addition to opening multiple connections, QUIC allows data to be exchanged over fully multiplexed streams.
-While using multiple streams over a single connection would be a typical scenario for using QUIC., we do not recommend implementing that scenario.
-Firstly, multiple streams impose a variable overhead due to the variable number of STREAM frames per packet lowering the precision of the collected metrics.
-Secondly, as QUIC packets are encrypted the NUT cannot observe the number of streams opened for a QUIC connection.
-Thus we do not expect NUT to apply different policies based on the number of streams.
-A QUIC TTD SHOULD NOT use multiple test streams to fill the BDP of the NUT.
-A QUIC TTD MAY use two streams over a single connection where one stream is a test stream filling the BDP of the NUT and the other is a control stream used for controlling the test and exchanging test results.

 In the end, a QUIC Throughput Test Device (QUIC TTD) SHOULD generate a report with the calculated BDP and QUIC Throughput results.
 The report SHOULD also include the results for the 3 metrics defined in Section 4.